Tiffany-Bergett/Data_projects_TripleTen/SuperStore Consult/README.md

 4. Target advertising campaigns while allocating advertising budgets of 1/5 the state's monthly profits during their most profitable seasons to maximize returns.
 Consider regional preferences and market trends when designing advertising campaigns.
 5. Investigate high return rates as this is a significant contributor to negative profits.
 6. Analyze customer behavior to identify repeat offenders and take appropriate measures to address their concerns and implement customer loyalty programs.

-#### Notes left for Reviewer:
-	I hid some sheets that I used for my Dashboard titled “Advertising” as I did not want the client to look at them individually.
-This one dashboard answers the only question in part 2, as it has multiple answers and I felt this was the best way to visualize that.